-Academic freedom also came under attack in 2019 when the Yale-NUS College scrapped a week-long course titled “Dialogue and Dissent in Singapore”.
+Academic freedom also came under attack in 2019 when the Yale-NUS College scrapped a week-long course titled “Dialogue and Dissent in Singapore.”
 The event has drawn criticism from academics who claim that censorship is stifling learning and innovation in the country.

 This puts severe pressure on bloggers who have no choice but to engage in self-censorship as a measure to stay safe from arrests and persecution.
 Fortunately, bloggers can take advantage of VPNs equipped with strong encryption and online security features to keep stay anonymous and private on the internet.

 Many bloggers use aliases to keep their real identity hidden.
-However, this is not enough to stay anonymous on the web because agencies can still track you with your IP address as well as other sophisticated techniques.
-While VPNs aren’t foolproof, they make it much tougher for anyone to trace you online if you don’t leave any private information out in the open.
+However, this is not enough to stay anonymous on the web because agencies can still track you with your IP address and other sophisticated techniques.
+Staying anonymous from government surveillance is equally important, and it can be achieved only by using a premium VPN provider.

-Therefore, it is recommended for bloggers in Singapore to always keep their VPNs enabled when using the internet.
+Therefore, it is recommended for bloggers in Singapore to keep their VPNs enabled when using the internet.

 Therefore, it would be wise to avoid downloading torrents altogether in Singapore if you don’t want to receive legal notices and hefty fines.
 However, there are some cases where torrents do not necessarily violate copyright laws.
 In these cases, the safest way to get torrents is by using an offshore server location of a VPN that supports P2P activities.